Skip to content

 Congratulations on your new-to-you gas golf cart!
 The fun is just getting started.
 But before you hit the road or the links, a few simple steps will ensure your cart runs smoothly for years to come.
 Taking care of the legal details, setting up a maintenance routine, and preparing for the off-season are just as important as the initial purchase.
 Think of it as protecting your investment and guaranteeing your cart is ready for adventure whenever you are.

-Handle Registration and Insurance
+Getting It Legal: Registration and Insurance

 Before you take your cart for its first official spin, it's important to get the paperwork in order.
 Different towns and states across New England have specific regulations for using golf carts on public roads.
 Your first stop should be your local DMV or town hall to learn the rules for registration and what makes a cart street legal in your area.
 You may need to add features like headlights, turn signals, or a windshield.